-- 1. Employee reports hazard to supervisor/manager, safety committee member or union steward or employee can enter a request through the safety department intranet site, Ri2, or the Ethicspoint. - 2.
-Report entry and tracking into ORIGAMI. - a.
+- 1. Employee reports hazard to supervisor/manager employee enters request through the safety department intranet site, Ri2, or the Ethicspoint. - 2.
+Report entry and tracking into OTS - a.
 Once entered into the database, a tracking number is assigned, and a notification is sent to the requestor via email. - b.
-Primary safety staff notified via email, review for complete information, and route assignments; post updates as progress is made. - 3.
-Review of issues issues reviewed by safety and other experts as needed. - 4.
+Primary Safety staff notified via email, review for complete information, and route assignments; post updates as progress is made - 3.
+Review of issues issues reviewed by Safety and other experts as needed. - 4.
 Conclusions and actions to be taken conclusions of the review guide follow-up actions to be taken. - 5.
-Response to the requestor primary safety staff sends written report to conclusions and actions taken, once determined and completed.
+Response to the requestor Primary Safety staff sends written report to conclusions and actions taken, once determined and completed.